VishalAkhouri/expense-track-ui-angular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## TBC
+- two new component
+-- add router
+-- redux @rxjs/store
+-- TBC - get list from the expenses api
+-- TBC - create expenses form and save to the mongodb database

+ -- TBC (work on the expenses backend to create routes and ability to save to the database)